 There was a week straight I ate waffles every day for breakfast.
 Maybe not the healthiest of my food choices this spring, but I tried to justify it by eating them without syrup.

-Now just don't have them every day for breakfast like I did.
+Now don't have them every day for breakfast as I did.

 10. Sometimes rules need to be broken...

-Turns out, some rules need to be broken, because I love it.
+It turns out that some rules need to be broken because I absolutely love it.
 I have a perfect view of the stars from my pillow and often fall asleep looking at them.
 And with the window cracked to feel the evening breeze and hear the birds singing in the morning, it makes me feel like I'm sleeping outside with all the comforts of my room.

 Now it's your turn.
 What is something you learned?